tidwall/rtree/README.md

 When the `min-dist` is equal to `max-dist` then the child is placed into an `equal` bucket until all of the children are evaluated.
 Each `equal` rect is then one-by-one placed in either `left` or `right`, whichever has less children.

+Finally, the sort all the rects in the parent node of the split rect by their minimum x value.

 ## License

 rtree source code is available under the MIT License.